gxjansen/Astro-CC2KS/README.md

 To install the Astro Keystatic Config Generator, run the following command in your Astro project directory:
 ```
-npm install astro-cc2ks
+npm i astro-cc2ks
 ```

+This assumes that you...
-This assumes you already have your Astro Keystatic integration setup.
+* already have your Astro Keystatic integration setup.
 If not, [do that first](https://docs.astro.build/en/guides/cms/keystatic/).
+* already have an SSR Adapter installed like Vercel or Netlify.
+This is needed to run Astro in Hybrid or SSR mode which is required for KeyStatic.
+[If not, do that first](https://docs.astro.build/en/guides/integrations-guide/).

 ## Usage